 Let’s see how easy it is to find and fix problems in the site coverage if only grid/ text data is presented.
 In the example below, we have a standard Excel-style grid/text view where each row represents one shift record, which is a single instance of an employee working on a single day.
 How long will it take you to identify the problem using this Excel view below?

-Even with features like grid sorting, filtering, and column move, it is not easy to find the problem in the Excel view above.
+Even with features like grid sorting, filtering, and column move, it is not easy to find the problem in the Excel view here.
 This view represents data only for one site with three employees covering 5 days.
-Schedulers usually deal with hundreds/thousands of sites and employees coverage requirements.
+Schedulers usually deal with multiple sites and employees coverage requirements.